Bdot42/mfakto/README.txt

 # 4 Known issues #
 ##################

-- On HD77xx, 78xx, 79xx and R series, mfakto may be very slow at 99% GPU load.
+- On some devices, mfakto may be very slow at full load.
 It will warn about the issue during startup.
   This is due to fewer registers being available to the kernels.
   Set VectorSize=2 in mfakto.ini and restart mfakto to resolve this.